 A Bontoc woman’s belt, called an akusan, consists of a handwoven band of indigo dyed linen cloth strung with giant conus shells, small gastropod shells and bones.
 It is worn around the waist like a belt.
 The pouch formed by smaller shells is worn at the front.
 Some versions of the pouch are able to store small items inside.

 WHO ARE THE BONTOCS?

 The word Bontoc came from two morphemes, bun which means 'heap' and tuk which means 'top'.
 Together, it means 'mountain people'.
 They descend from hunter-gatherer Polynesian tribes and settle in the Cordillera region, northern Philippines.
 Cordillera is characterized by the rice terraces carved laboriously over centuries by ethnic tribes, including Bontoc people.

 Other than farming rice, the Bontoc are excellent potters, forgers of shields and battle axes, and weavers of baskets and wooden cages to keep fowl safe at night.

 Tattooing is an important part of their heritage.
 Fatoc are chest tattoos, signifying they are head hunters.
 Pong-o are tattooed arms of men and women.
 Fatek areall other tattoos of men and women.

 The akusan belt, although frayed by time, demonstrates a glimpse of the Bontoc culture of weaving textiles.

-Bontocs believe in anitos, or spirits of their ancestors.
+Bontoc believe in anitos, or spirits of their ancestors.
 During the time the Spanish came and introduced Christianity to Filipinos, the Bontoc tribe chose to retain their religion.
-Their deity and centre of creation myth is Lumawig, The Great Spirit.
+Their deity and centre of the creation myth are Lumawig, The Great Spirit.